-- No treatment work would occur in the Section 19 treatment area or Section 20 treatment area and optional treatment area during the critical breeding period for NSO (March 1st through July 30th). - For NSO nesting, roosting, and foraging habitat (NRF) occurring within the Section 19 treatment area, project actions would only thin small undersized trees that are densely packed in the understory, and no mature trees providing canopy coverage would be removed. - For NSO dispersal habitat occurring within the Section 20 treatment area and optional area, at least 40 percent canopy coverage would be retained. - Vehicles would be kept on pre-existing roads. - Potential noise effects to on NSO behavior would be mitigated by implementing project actions during the day. - Vegetation buffers would be retained along waterways to maintain stream shading and filtration of surface water runoff: - Maintain a 75-foot buffer around perennial streams; ladder fuels may be removed at 40 feet from the stream. - Maintain a 30-foot buffer around intermittent streams; ladder fuels may be removed at 15 feet from the stream. - Habitat piles would be built with five layers and would be 20 feet in diameter, and 6 feet high.
+- No treatment work would occur in the Section 19 treatment area or Section 20 treatment area, optional treatment area, and the additional potential treatment area during the critical breeding period for NSO (March 1 through August 31). - For NSO nesting, roosting, and foraging habitat (NRF) occurring within the Section 19 treatment area, project actions would only thin small undersized trees that are densely packed in the understory, and no mature trees providing canopy coverage would be removed. - For NSO habitat in Section 18, no fuels reduction work would be completed in the portion of the project area that falls within the seventy acres of highest quality suitable NSO habitat surrounding the NSO activity center during nesting season (March 1 through August 31). - For NSO dispersal habitat occurring within the Section 20 treatment area, optional area, and the additional potential area at least 40 percent canopy coverage would be retained. - Vehicles would be kept on pre-existing roads. - Potential noise effects to on NSO behavior would be mitigated by implementing project actions during the day. - Vegetation buffers would be retained along waterways to maintain stream shading and filtration of surface water runoff:

+- Maintain a 75-foot buffer around perennial streams; ladder fuels may be removed at 40 feet from the stream. - Maintain a 30-foot buffer around intermittent streams; ladder fuels may be removed at 15 feet from the stream. - Habitat piles would be built with five layers and would be 20 feet in diameter, and 6 feet high.
 One to three piles would be created per acre.